scriby/asyncblock/README.md

 ### Why should I use asyncblock?

 * Write async code in synchronous style without blocking
-* Effortlessly combine synchronous and parallel operations with minimal boilerplate
+* Effortlessly combine serial and parallel operations with minimal boilerplate
 * Produce code which is easier to read, reason about, and modify
 * Simplify error handling practices
 * Improve debugging by not losing stack traces across async calls